concord-consortium/lab/readme.md

    You can see the list of dependencies to be installed in the file `package.json`.
 In addition `vendor/d3` and `vendor/science.js` are manually installed into `node_modules/`.

-3. Install the additional Ruby Gems used for development: haml, sass, guard ...
+3. Install the additional RubyGems used for development: haml, sass, guard ...

         bundle install --binstubs